Last updated: June 2026

 Time zone: East Africa Time, UTC+3

-AAES support: Flight permits, ground handling, fuel coordination, dispatch, VIP handling and concierge support across Africa
+AAES support: Flight permits, ground handling, Jet A-1 fuel coordination, dispatch, VIP handling, cargo coordination and concierge support across Africa

 Why JKIA Matters in African Aviation